mjthecoder65/design-patterns-masterclass/README.md

 will understand the idea behind your suggestion.
 No need to explain what singleton is if you know the pattern and its name.

-# Classifications of design patterns
+# Classifications of Design Patterns
 1. Creational patterns: Provide object creation mechanism that increase flexibility and reuse of existing code.